 Why?
 Employees don’t just want jobs, they want opportunities to continuously learn—and in the current hiring environment, workers can be selective.
 People want opportunities for growth, and they want to work for employers who are willing to make investments in their growth.
 Upskilling is not just about making sure people can simply do their jobs, but also investing in your team so you can retain talent.

-At Emergn, we’ve worked with some of the world’s biggest companies to implement learning programs that enable teams to acquire new skills and capabilities without undermining performance.
+At Emergn, we’ve worked with some of the world’s biggest companies to implement workplace learning and development programs that enable teams to acquire new skills and capabilities without undermining performance.
 One of the most important qualities an employee brings is their capacity for continuous learning and improvement.
 I want to share five key considerations as you think about how to make learning part of your organization’s ethos:

 - Close the expectation gap.
 Employees are increasingly coming into roles with growth expectations and stagnation within an organization is a major red flag to workers hungry for new skills and new challenges.
 Smart leaders will take steps to understand and close the gap that exists between their current learning offerings and employee appetite.

 - Make learning part of employees’ work-based objectives.
-When learning is baked into what success looks like in any given role, the transition to becoming a true learning organization begins.
+When workplace learning is baked into what success looks like in any given role, the transition to becoming a true learning organization begins.

-- Ensure learning is personalized to individual roles with content that is highly tailored to the employee and their work.
+- Ensure workplace learning is personalized to individual roles with content that is highly tailored to the employee and their work.
 Learning often fails because the skills taught are rarely applied and soon forgotten.
 This level of customization ensures employees can quickly put what they learn to use in their daily work.

 - Allow opportunities for people to learn together through community-based learning so they can share challenges, ideas and opportunities.